eTextbooks with Kortext Complete

 This is currently delivered through the Kortext platform where students are able to:

 - Have personal, digital, access to essential textbooks

 - Read the textbook offline by downloading the free Kortext app

 - Bookmark pages of interest and search for keywords inside the text

 - Select important passages of the textbook and make notes and highlights in colours you like

-Academic staff can access other eTextbook titles via:
+Academic staff can also access eTextbook titles:

 Troubleshooting and further help

 Your first port of call if you have any queries about the Kortext platform and how it integrates with your module resources should be the Leganto team (firstname.lastname@example.org).
 For more technical questions, it is possible to raise a ticket directly with Kortext's own systems teams by emailing email@example.com or by clicking any of the help icons in the platform.